smilleeymilleey/Twitter-Clone/README.md

- I wanted to create the best social media app ever! follow me on the real twitter: https://twitter.com/smilleymilleey
+ I wanted to re-create the best social media app ever! follow me on the real twitter here: https://twitter.com/smilleymilleey

 Here's why its awesome:
-* View real tweets in real time
+* View real tweets in real time thanks to firebase
 * Beautiful UI to write tweets
 * Easily look at each tweet